ten-protocol/ten-documentation/docs/troubleshooting/faq.md

 You need to follow the following steps:

 1. Change the functions of your smart contracts according to the instructions given [here](/docs/getting-started/for-developers/explore-contracts-in-ten).
-2. Integrate TEN Gateway into your dApp using the instructions provided [here](/docs/tools-infrastructure/gateway-widget).
+2. Integrate TEN Gateway into your dApp.
 3. Deploy your SCs into TEN using [compatible tools](/docs/tools-infrastructure/compatible-tools) (e.g. Truffle Suite).
 4. Invite your users to learn more about encryption!